rarible/protocol/docs/getting-started/sdk-react-example.md

 ---
-title: Rarible SDK React Example App
+title: Example application for connecting blockchain wallet
-description: How to start using Rarible Multichain SDK with React Example App
+description: How to start using Rarible Multichain SDK with React example application for connecting blockchain wallet
 ---

-# Rarible SDK React Example App
+# Example application for connecting blockchain wallet

 This example will help you get started with the Rarible SDK.
+You will know how to:

+* Connect and configure connection providers and wallet connectors in the Rarible SDK.
+* Connect the available wallets via the web application.
-It is written using React.

-You can try our prepared [Example APP](https://github.com/rarible/sdk/tree/master/packages/example) with advanced functionality.
+Example Application is written using React.
+Also, you can try our prepared [Example APP](https://github.com/rarible/sdk/tree/master/packages/example) with advanced functionality.

 ## Create React App